-For a more strenuous hike, take this trail to the Bertha Peak for a commanding view if Big Bear Lake.
+For a more strenuous hike, take this trail to Bertha Peak for a commanding view of Big Bear Lake.
 The hike is about 7 miles round trip and may take up to 4 hours to finish.
 It is considered moderate difficulty.

-It starts from Cougar Crest trailhead neat the Discovery Center.
+It starts from Cougar Crest trailhead near the Discovery Center.
 If you park at the trailhead, you will need an adventure pass.
 Alternately, you can take advantage of the free parking at the center and walk to the trailhead.
-This will add 1-mile to your hike.
+This will add a 1-mile to your hike.

 The hike is a steady climb while you gain about 1400-feet of elevation.
 It gets harder towards the top due to rough-rocky terrain.
 But you can start enjoying great views of the lake and the snow-covered mountains around the 2-mile marker.